raspibolt/raspibolt/static-channel-backup.md

 # Lightning: Static Channel Backup
 {: .no_toc }

-We set up an automatic Static Channel Backup on an USB thumbdrive to recover lightning funds in case of SSD drive failure.
+We set up an automatic Static Channel Backup on an USB thumbdrive (and optionally to a remote GitHub repository) to recover lightning funds in case of SSD drive failure.

 ---